Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/06_að-vera.md

 | **2nd.** | were      | were      |
 | **3rd.** | was       | were      |

-*Tip: For some people, it's hard to wrap their brains around the fact that "am" and "were" are technically the same word.
-But fear not; this is completely normal and part of the learning process!
-It may be helpful to mentally walk through the "to be" chart in your head a couple of times.*
+**Tip For many English natives--including myself long ago--the realization that "be", "am", and "was" (among a few others) are all the same word can take some mental processing.
+If this is the case for you, do not be ashamed, alarmed, or discouraged.
+Simply take as much time as you need to understand this.
+Working through the following section may help.*

 *Practice: Try making the equivalent of "he is" using "I" as the subject, and then move on to the other subjects, too.*

 ## Að Vera
 *Að vera* is completely irrregular.
-In practice, this means that you have to remember its forms by heart.
+In practice, as a learner, this means that you have to remember its forms by heart--the worst type of learning!
 While this may seem intimidating, *að vera* is such a common verb that trying to avoid it would do more harm than good.

 | Pres. vera | **Sing.** | **Plur.** |
 |------------|-----------|-----------|